Definitions

 For example:

-• In college, a math class might be worth five college credits.
+- In college, a math class might be worth five college credits.

-• In high school, that same class is usually one high school credit.
+- In high school, that same class is usually one high school credit.

-When a student chooses to stop taking a course by officially requesting to be removed from a UW course.
+Drop refers to when a student chooses to stop taking a course by officially requesting to be removed from a UW course.
 This means they do not receive a grade nor earn UW credit.

 These are opportunities for high school students to earn college credit, while also earning high school credit.
 In Washington state, these include exam-based options such as Advanced Placement (AP) and International Baccalaureate (IB), CTE Dual Credit (for career and technical education courses), College in the High School, and Running Start.